SamanthaSmith04/Points-Testing/README.md

 outputFile - (string) the output file name (not the path).
 The file will be created as points_data/[fileName]

-outPointSpacing - (double) the maximum distance that the line between two corrected points can vary from the original points
+outPointSpacing - (double) the maximum distance that the path between two corrected points can vary from the original points

 display - (string) defaults to true, putting anything here will disable the graph and only output the corrected points (MatPlotLib only)
 <br>